RF-KeyTA/KeyTA/src/keyta/tests/actions/features.md

 - Steps can be:
   - Added: saved automatically
-  - Deleted: redirect to the Parameters tab
+  - Deleted: redirect to the Steps tab
   - Sorted: saved automatically

 - Only keywords from the imported libraries can be chosen